Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 So far, the organization has set up free Internet access in more than two dozen African Methodist Episcopal churches and other locations around Georgia.
 By March, Fair Count expects to have a total of 150 hot spots installed — and it plans to pay for Internet service at least through the end of 2020, months after the federal government stops collecting census responses next summer.

 "It's not just about the census.
-It's also about using the census as a catalyst for further civic participation," says Fair Count's CEO Rebecca DeHart.
+It's also about using the census as a catalyst for further civic participation," says Fair Count CEO Rebecca DeHart.

 The organization is trying to get more people to understand that census numbers guide how more than $1.5 trillion a year in federal funding is distributed to states and local communities, according to the latest estimates by researchers at the George Washington Institute of Public Policy.